 The Revised Payment Services Directive (PSD2) will require Strong Customer Authentication (SCA) for many online payments made by European customers.
 Strong Customer Authentication means that a payment must be authenticated by two out of three things: something you know, like a password, something you own, like your phone, and something you are, like a fingerprint.

 This page is not a comprehensive guide to PSD2 and SCA.
 You can find many more detailed guides on the web.
 This page shows the readiness status of the various payment gateways used by Payage.
-We will update this page regularly as September approaches.
 If you have any information that would be useful here, please contact us.

 |PayPal has has lots of information about PSD2 and SCA.
 While the integration used by Payage, "Website Payments Standard", is not mentioned specifically, we believe that the information provided implies that the online checkout page will be upgraded as required.|